worldline/ProSA/prosa_book/src/ch01-02-01-observability.md

 #### HTTP

-If you want to go with an HTTP Opentelemetry collector:
+To use an HTTP OpenTelemetry collector:
 ```yaml
 observability:
   level: debug